 “This exciting fellowship is a testament to Dr. Thomas’ international recognition as a scholar in counseling,” College of Education Dean Mary M. Patton said.

-Thomas will take a sabbatical in spring 2018 to be a faculty member in the UC Master of Counselling degree program, the only one of its kind in New Zealand.
-He will teach courses with an emphasis on solution-focused counselling in the School of Health Sciences within the College of Education, Health and Human Development.
+Thomas will take a sabbatical in spring 2018 to be a faculty member in the UC Master of Counseling degree program, the only one of its kind in New Zealand.
+He will teach courses with an emphasis on solution-focused counseling in the School of Health Sciences within the College of Education, Health and Human Development.
 Thomas said he is honored by the fellowship and has already learned a great deal about the importance of the indigenous Maori culture in the country.

 “Nearly all positions, titles, and colleges are named in English and Maori,” Thomas said.
 “The college name in Maori is Te Rāngai Ako me te Hauora, and my title will be Ahorangi, or Professor.”